solana-mobile/mobile-wallet-adapter/spec/spec.md

 ##### Description

 This method attempts to renew the specified `auth_token`.
 The meaning of renew is an implementation detail of the wallet endpoint; it may return the same token, issue a new token, or refuse to renew the token.
 If the result is `ERROR_AUTHORIZATION_FAILED`, the token could not be renewed.
 A new token will need to be requested with the [`authorize`](#authorize) method.
 If a new `auth_token` is returned, the dapp endpoint should assume that the old `auth_token` is no longer valid and discard it.

+In addition to the reauthorized auth token, the wallet endpoint may optionally return updated values for `addresses` and `wallet_uri_base`, overriding any previously provided values.
+This allows a wallet endpoint to modify the set of addresses for an already-issued auth token, without requiring the dapp endpoint to restart the authorization process.

 #### clone_authorization